Parasite (기생충): The Korean Movie That Changed Everything — Spoiler-Free

 - One Korean movie changed everything.

 Cannes Palme d’Or.
 Four Academy Awards — Best Picture, Best Director, Best Original Screenplay, Best International Feature Film.
 The first non-English-language film to win Best Picture in 92 years of Oscar history.
-Over $257 million at the worldwide box office.
+Over $260 million at the worldwide box office, including a later re-release.

 This is not a chicken movie.
 Not a romance.
 Not a zombie film.